Function Words as Statistical Cues for Language Learning: Which Properties of Function Words Support Syntactic Learning?

-Additionally, we observe a Goldilocks effect in function-word distributions: optimal learnability requires function words to be frequent enough to be reliable, yet sufficiently diverse to remain structurally informative.
-Collapsing the function-word inventory into a small set of highly frequent items, as in \FiveFunc, reduces the distinctiveness of these cues and leads to degraded learning despite preserving high frequency and structural association.
-Conversely, expanding the inventory excessively which diversifies the inventory but reduces type frequency of function words, as in \MoreFunc, also harms learnability.
+Additionally, we observe a Goldilocks effect in function word distributions: optimal learnability requires function words to be frequent enough to be reliable, yet sufficiently diverse to remain structurally informative.
+Collapsing the function word inventory into a small set of highly frequent items, as in \FiveFunc, reduces the distinctiveness of these cues and leads to degraded learning despite preserving high frequency and structural association.
+Conversely, expanding the inventory excessively---which diversifies the inventory but reduces type frequency of function words, as in \MoreFunc---also harms learnability.
 These results suggest that successful grammatical learning requires a balance between the frequency and diversity of function words.

-Category-wise effects are not uniform.
-Manipulations of function words have relatively little impact on NPI licensing, suggesting that some grammatical phenomena rely less on function-word distributions and may be learned from alternative cues in the input.
+Effects for individual BLiMP categories are mostly negative, but not uniform.
+The large improvement for Filler Gap tests, especially in our \FiveFunc~setting, can be attributed to the fact that some of our manipulations simplify the dependencies between the filler and gap by inventories for fillers, which are function words.

-\paragraph{Summary.} We show that not all distributional properties of function words contribute equally to learnability.
-Specifically, destroying the lexical frequency of function words leads to the biggest performance drop followed by structural association.
-Changing the function word position within a phrase yields the smallest drop.
+\paragraph{Summary.} We show that languages in which function words have all three properties are most learnable by LMs and not all distributional properties of function words contribute equally to learnability.
+Specifically, disrupting the structural association leads to a larger performance drop than manipulating lexical frequency or positional boundary.
 We also observe a Goldilocks effect in function word distribution: optimal learnability arises when function words are sufficiently frequent to be reliable, yet sufficiently diverse to support distinctions among grammatical structures.